joshuaduffy/dota2api/docs/source/responses.rst

 .. code-block:: text

     {
-        count               - number of results
+        count               - Number of results
         status              - HTTP status respose
         [items]
         {
             id              - Unique item ID
-            name            - item's name
+            name            - Item's name
-            cost            - item's gold cost in game, 0 if recipe localized_name  - item's localized name
+            cost            - Item's gold cost in game, 0 if recipe localized_name  - Item's localized name
-            recipe          - true if item is a recipe item, false otherwise secret_shop     - true if item is bought at the secret shop, false otherwise side_shop       - true if item is bought at the side shop, false otherwise }
+            recipe          - True if item is a recipe item, false otherwise secret_shop     - True if item is bought at the secret shop, false otherwise side_shop       - True if item is bought at the side shop, false otherwise }
     }